SummaryRead the full fact sheet

 Hepatitis C is treated with antiviral medications that aim to clear the virus from your body.

-New all-tablet (oral) treatments have greatly improved the outcomes for people with hepatitis C. These treatments can cure more than 95% of individuals with chronic hepatitis C. There are several new tablets that are used in combination to treat all hepatitis C strains (genotypes).
+Since 2016, new all-tablet (oral) treatments have greatly improved the outcomes for people with hepatitis C. These treatments can cure more than 95% of individuals with chronic hepatitis C and the new tablets are used to treat all hepatitis C strains (genotypes).
 They are effective for people with no liver damage and those who have more advanced liver damage or cirrhosis.

-There are no restrictions on accessing treatment – it is available for all adults with a card.
-People under 18 are able to access treatment and it is recommended they are referred to a pediatrician experienced in the treatment of hepatitis C.
+There are no restrictions on accessing treatment – it is available for all adults with a Medicare card.
+People under 18 are able to access treatment and it is recommended they are referred to a pediatrician experienced in the treatment of hepatitis C. For people without a Medicare card, discuss your options with your doctor.

 Talk with your doctor about treatment options and the potential for interactions with other medications, herbal preparations and other drugs.
 If you take prescribed medication this will be managed so you can access treatment.